Children and Young People’s Gender Dysphoria Research Oversight Board

 This national oversight board has been established to ensure research is embedded at the heart of new children and young people’s gender dysphoria services as they are shaped and developed.

-• investment in research capacity – providing funding to enable NHS clinicians to dedicate time to research and ongoing service evaluation.
+• investment in research capacity – providing funding to enable NHS clinicians to build academic expertise and dedicate time to research and ongoing service evaluation alongside their clinical work directly supporting patients

-• living systematic evidence review – maintaining an up-to-date understanding of the latest international research, informing front line clinical practice (NIHR commissioned)
+• living systematic evidence reviews – maintaining an up-to-date evidence synthesis of the latest international research, to inform national policy and front-line clinical practice (NIHR commissioned)

-• a priority setting partnership – working with the James Lind Alliance to provide the opportunity for children, young people, parents, health, social care and education professionals to inform the direction of future research, designed to respond to their needs
+• a priority setting partnership – independently led by the James Lind Alliance, providing the opportunity for children and young people (up to the age of 25), their parents, health, social care and education professionals across the UK to inform the direction of future research, designed to respond to their needs

-• learning through information – establishing and delivering a common information set across all CYP gender services, paired with a clear and open consent process for children and their families.
-This will enable anonymised data to be used to understand the needs of children referred into NHS services, their experience and outcomes
+• learning through information – collecting comprehensive and consistent clinical information across all CYP gender services, paired with a clear and open data consent process for children and their families.
+This will enable anonymised data to be used to better understand the needs of children referred into NHS services, their experience and outcomes

-• a data linkage study – as well proactively engaging with children, young people and families currently engaged with gender services, this study will help us to also learn from the experience and outcomes of young adults who accessed previous models of NHS care
+• a data linkage study – as well as proactively engaging with children, young people and families currently accessing gender services, this separate observational data analysis will help us to also learn from the experience and outcomes of young adults who accessed previous models of NHS care

-The study into the potential benefits and harms of puberty suppressing hormones as a treatment option for children and young people with gender incongruence is being developed through the National Research Collaboration Programme (NCRP) in place between NHS England and the National Institute for Health and Care Research (NIHR).
-The NRCP joint programme provides a collaborative approach to study development; studies being progressed through this route still have to demonstrate that they can materially build the evidence base for potential future NHS treatment options, while meeting a high scientific bar in terms of research methodology, as well as securing other important research approvals, including ethics committee approval.
+The ‘PATHWAYS’ study, which includes a large scale observational study as well as a randomised controlled clinical trial into the potential benefits and harms of puberty suppressing hormones for children and young people with gender incongruence, specifically when provided alongside the new model of NHS specialist care, has been developed through the National Research Collaboration Programme (NCRP) in place between NHS England and the National Institute for Health and Care Research (NIHR).
+Studies progressed through this route have to demonstrate that they can materially build the evidence base for potential future NHS treatment options, while meeting a high scientific bar in terms of research methodology and peer review, as well as securing other important research approvals, including ethics committee approval.

-It is envisaged that children and young people in both England and Wales will be able to participate in the study with access through NHS children and young people’s gender services.
+Children and young people in England and Wales (and potentially across the UK) will be able to participate in the study with access through NHS children and young people’s gender services.
 A multi-disciplinary team approach will be taken to identify those children who, with the consent of their parents, may be deemed clinically suitable for consideration of puberty suppressing hormones through the study.
-Children participating in the study will also continue to receive comprehensive psychosocial support.
+Children participating in the study will continue to receive ongoing assessment and comprehensive psychosocial support under the new routine NHS service.

 Membership of the Research Oversight Board